42Eoghan/PixelPaladin/README.md

 - User-Friendly Interface: Easy-to-use dropdown menus to construct unique character descriptions.
 - Customizable Prompts: Select from various traits like race, class, background, and additional features to tailor the image prompt to your vision or campaign setting.
-- Quick Generation: Instantly create a narrative description or visual prompt for your character, perfect for sketching, digital art, or commission briefs.
+- Quick Generation: Instantly create a prompt for your character, perfect for sketching, digital art, or commission briefs.
 - Copy Feature: One-click copy functionality to easily share or use the generated prompt in your creative process.
 - No Backend Required: All generation happens client-side, ensuring privacy and ease of use without the need for server-side components.